trevnorris/jqml/README.md

-jqml - jQuery JsonML Translator
+jqml - jQuery/JavaScript JsonML Translator

-The library is included in the `src/` directory in full and minified forms.
-Figured I should include some code examples, so here it goes:
+In `src/` you will find the following files:

+* jqml.js - Create DOM from JsonML, requires no additional libraries.
+* jqml.min.js - Minified jqml.js.
+* jquery.jqml.js - jqml implementation specific to jQuery.
+* jquery.jqml.min.js - Minified jquery.jqml.js.

+Below are examples of how to use the two libraries.
+The only syntactical difference is that one uses `jQuery.jqml()` and the other uses `jqml()`.

-To create a new element as a jQuery object just pass in the JsonML.
+To create a new element just pass in the JsonML.

 ```javascript
 $.jqml([ 'div', {